achreffaidi/EventManagerBackend/README.md

 # Status Codes

-Gophish returns the following status codes in its API:
+EventManager returns the following status codes in its API:

 | Status Code | Description |
 | :--- | :--- |